Hotkey/hotkey/README.md

 ## Who Are You?
 <b>#Hi There,</b> <br/><br/>
 I have 15+ years of experience in software industry and I’m a results-oriented tech lead and software engineer skilled in leading the development of multiple commercially successful products from scratch, with active involvement throughout the development life cycle.
-I’ve experience in Insurance, Retail (E-commerce), Customer Loyalty Systems, Tailor Made ERP Desing of course CRM and Live Streaming Media industry.
+I’ve experience in Insurance, Retail (E-commerce), Customer Loyalty Systems, Tailor Made ERP Design of course CRM and Live Streaming Media industry.
 I enjoy applying SOLID Principles also Clean Code terminologies.
 ________________________________________________________________________________________________________________________________________
 <dl>
   <dt>#Highlights</dt>